 Red Hat OpenShift Service Mesh also bundles the following Istio add-ons as part of the product:

 Kiali - Kiali is the management console for Red Hat OpenShift Service Mesh.
 It provides dashboards, observability, and robust configuration and validation capabilities.
 It shows the structure of your service mesh by inferring traffic topology and displays the health of your mesh.
-Kiali provides detailed metrics, powerful validation, access to Grafana, and strong integration for distributed tracing with Jaeger.
+Kiali provides detailed metrics, powerful validation, access to Grafana, and strong integration with the distributed tracing platform.

 Prometheus - Red Hat OpenShift Service Mesh uses Prometheus to store telemetry information from services.
 Kiali depends on Prometheus to obtain metrics, health status, and mesh topology.

-Jaeger - Red Hat OpenShift Service Mesh supports Jaeger for distributed tracing.
+Jaeger - Red Hat OpenShift Service Mesh supports the distributed tracing platform.
 Jaeger is an open source traceability server that centralizes and displays traces associated with a single request between multiple services.
-Using Jaeger you can monitor and troubleshoot your microservices-based distributed systems.
+Using the distributed tracing platform you can monitor and troubleshoot your microservices-based distributed systems.

-Elasticsearch - ElasticSearch is an open source, distributed, JSON-based search and analytics engine.
-Jaeger uses ElasticSearch for distributed storage and indexing for logging and tracing data.
+Elasticsearch - Elasticsearch is an open source, distributed, JSON-based search and analytics engine.
+The distributed tracing platform uses Elasticsearch for persistent storage.

 Grafana - Grafana provides mesh administrators with advanced query and metrics analysis and dashboards for Istio data.
 Optionally, Grafana can be used to analyze service mesh metrics.

-The following Istio adapters are supported with Red Hat OpenShift Service Mesh:
+The following Istio integrations are supported with Red Hat OpenShift Service Mesh: